pottekkat/personal-website/content/posts/nginx-to-apisix/index.md

 #END
 ```

+If you try sending multiple requests using the below command, you will see that the requests are load balanced between the two upstreams:

 ```shell
 curl "http://127.0.0.1:9080/headers"
 ```

 {{< codapi sandbox="apisix" editor="off" files="./config/balance-load.yaml:apisix.yaml" >}}

+Load balancing between multiple upstream instances is useful for building reliable applications.
+APISIX also supports other load balancing algorithms like consistent hashing (`chash`), which is useful for [setting up session persistence](https://blog.frankel.ch/sticky-sessions-apache-apisix/).

 ## Serve Static Files

+The last two examples involved proxying to an application server upstream.
+But Nginx is also used for serving static files as it is.
+In fact, most production Nginx instances will just be serving static files.

+You typically configure Nginx to cache these files as well.
+The configuration below uses regular expressions in the location block for matching files based on their extensions:

 ```nginx {title="nginx.conf"}
 http {